ceph/ceph/doc/rados/configuration/osd-config-ref.rst

               token bucket system which when there are sufficient tokens will dequeue high priority queues first.
 If there are not enough tokens available, queues are dequeued low priority to high priority.
-              The new WeightedPriorityQueue (``wpq``) dequeues all priorities in relation to their priorities to prevent starvation of any queue.
+              The WeightedPriorityQueue (``wpq``) dequeues all priorities in relation to their priorities to prevent starvation of any queue.
               WPQ should help in cases where a few OSDs are more overloaded than others.
+The new mClock based OpClassQueue (``mclock_opclass``) prioritizes operations based on which class they belong to (recovery, scrub, snaptrim, client op, osd subop).
+              And, the mClock based ClientQueue (``mclock_client``) also incorporates the client identifier in order to promote fairness between clients.
+See `QoS Based on mClock`_.
 Requires a restart.

 :Type: String
-:Valid Choices: prio, wpq
+:Valid Choices: prio, wpq, mclock_opclass, mclock_client
 :Default: ``prio``